hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 * `clusterConnectTimeoutMillis`: Timeout value in milliseconds for the client to give up to connect to the current cluster.
 If set to -1, the client tries to connect forever.
 If set to 0, the client won't try to connect anymore after the first attempt fails.
 The default value is `-1` (No timeout).
 * `jitter`: Specifies by how much to randomize backoffs.
 Its default value is `0`.
 It must be in range `0` to `1`.

-A pseudo-code is as follows:
+A pseudo-code for connection retry logic is as follows:

 ```text
 begin_time = getCurrentTime()